Glamox Luxonic and light management

 interfaces.
 Most of the time the end user will

-experience our light management system as
+experience our lighting controls as

 “Invisible technology” that easily adapts to